KennethanCeyer/pycon-kr-2017/README.md

 If you want to run the code, Follow the below steps and enjoy it!

-> All attached snippet is tesed at Python v3.x.
+> All attached snippet is tested at Python v3.x.

 ## Steps